haseHH/homelab-dns/README.md

 Informational dashboard and API, can be made available on the `traefik`-subdomain, e.g. `traefik.ns.home.example.com`.

+### DNS Record Service

+A small webserver with a list of all DNS entries that were configured on the BIND9 server, can be served at the host FQDN, e.g. `ns.home.example.com`.
+Available formats are:

+* `HTML` aka human readable tables
+* `JSON` for automated parsing, available at `/api.json`
+* `YAML` for automated parsing, available at `/api.yaml`

 ## Components

 ### BIND 9 DNS Server